kin-labs/rewards-engine/current-KRE.md

 As in KRE 1.1 we propose a continuation of the Monopoly Clause.
 The fundamental change is that it will apply separately to each KRE track to ensure that developers targeting a specific track will still be able to compete effectively.

-## Monopoly Clause
-No single developer will receive more than 66.67% of the KRE payout for a given period and any developer that would have received more than 50% of the payout will have their payout adjusted.
+No single developer will receive more than 66.67% of the KRE payout for specific track for a given period and any developer that would have received more than 50% of the track's payout will have their track payout adjusted.
-No two developers will receive more than 90% of the KRE payout for a given period.
+No two developers will receive more than 90% of any KRE track's payout for a given period.
 In both cases, residual payouts will be redistributed proportionally to other developers

-Let `s_1, s_2, …, s_n` be the KRE payout shares ordered by payout proportion in descending order before invoking the monopoly clause.
+Let `s_1, s_2, …, s_n` be the KRE track payout shares ordered by payout proportion in descending order before invoking the monopoly clause.
 ```
 If (s_1 + s_2  > 0.90) or (s_1 > 0.5):
     If s_1 > 0.5: